Review: ROCK STEADY ROW (2018) – Saskatoon Fantastic Film Festival 2018

 The Freshman (Heston Horwin, DEAD DICKS) rides into Rock Steady University on his bicycle.
-Within minutes it’s stolen.
-Very shortly after that he’s kicking ass and getting in trouble from The Dean (Larry Miller, The Man Who Killed Hitler and Then The Bigfoot) who gets a cut of the proceeds from the sale of the stolen bikes.
+Within minutes, it’s stolen.
+Very shortly after that he’s kicking ass and getting in trouble with The Dean (Larry Miller, The Man Who Killed Hitler and Then The Bigfoot) who gets a cut of the proceeds from the sale of the stolen bikes.

-Part action film, part satire on the state of higher education and part absolutely mad farce this isn’t a film for everybody.
-A lot of people won’t get it and a lot will find it silly.
-But for those that can go with it, it’s a fun ride.
-The interactions between the amoral Freshman and his idealistic journalist roommate Piper (Diamond White) are especially enjoyable.
+Part action film, part satire on the state of higher education and part absolutely mad farce, this isn’t a film for everybody.
+A lot of people won’t get it, and a lot will find it silly.
+But it’s a fun ride for those who can go with it.
+The interactions between the amoral Freshman and his idealistic journalist roommate, Piper (Diamond White) are especially enjoyable.

 Director Trevor Stevens and writer Bomani J. Story pack the film’s 72-minute run time full of barbs at higher education, tuition costs, lousy faculty, fraternity/rape culture etc., but mix it with enough film geek references and action that it never feels heavy-handed.
 But how heavy-handed can a film that uses pencils as a deadly weapon be?